thachnguyen/mitopore_workflow/README.md

 python mitopore_indel.py testdata_directory_path
 ```
 ##### Results
-The result is summary in a single HTML file report.html in your testdata_directory.
-Other supplementary result files (graphical plots, BAM alignment files, coverage and mapping reports ...)are in Results folder and Analysis folder.
+The result is summarized in a single HTML file report.html in your testdata_directory.
+Other supplementary result files (graphical plots, BAM alignment files, coverage, and mapping reports ...)are in the Results folder and Analysis folder.

 ### System requirement